 A partition is a section of a storage device, such as a hard disk drive or solid state drive.
-It is treated by the operating system as a separate logical volume, which makes it function similar to a separate physical device.
+It is treated by the operating system as a separate logical volume, which makes it function similarly to a separate physical device.

 A storage device may be formatted with one or more partitions.
-Some operating systems, such as Windows and Linux require multiple partitions, while others like macOS may only require one.
-Windows stores system files in a "System Partition" and user data files in data partition.
+Some operating systems, such as Windows and Linux require multiple partitions, while others, like macOS may only require one.
+Windows stores system files in a "System Partition" and user data files in a data partition.
 Some Windows drives may also include a "Recovery Partition," which stores files used by the Windows Recovery Environment (WinRE).
 This partition is used to repair problems that prevent the operating system from booting.

 When formatting a storage device with a disk utility, you can either use the default partition scheme or create a custom one.
 For example, you could format a 2 TB hard drive with three partitions — a 300 GB partition used for the startup disk, a 700 GB partition for your photo library, and a roughly 1 TB partition for the rest of your data.
 These partitions would each appear as separate volumes on your computer even though they are all on one physical disk.
 You can mount and unmount any partitions besides the startup disk.